$ gnpm install load-plugin

 It resolves things like Node.js does, but supports a prefix (e.g., when given a

-and the user provided value gfm
+prefix remark and the user provided value gfm, it can find remark-gfm),

 can load from several places, and optionally global too.